 Chiropractors often find themselves in a bind between big-time student loan debt and income levels that pale in comparison to other medical career paths.

 Student loan refinancing for doctors of chiropractic is an option, but is it a good decision?
 Or would pursuing chiropractic loan forgiveness be a better course of action?

 Not all student loan repayment strategies will work for all chiropractors.
 Let’s look at how debt and income effect how chiropractors should choose between chiropractic loan forgiveness and refinancing.

 Becoming a chiropractor leads to huge student loan debt

 Regardless of school choice or the types of loans received, most chiropractic students will graduate with mounting six-figure student loan debt.

-College Scorecard data shows that the weighted median debt for chiropractic students graduating in 2016 and 2017 was over $182,000.
-And those numbers are probably even higher now.
-Student Loan Planner’s chiropractor clients have averaged even more debt.
+The latest College Scorecard data shows that the median debt for graduates of Palmer College of Chiropractic (the largest chiropractic school in the U.S.) is $177,415 .
+Student Loan Planner®’s chiropractor clients have averaged even more debt.
 The average student loan debt for our chiropractic clients is $245,340.

 Federal loans for chiropractors

 Most chiropractic students will end up taking out Direct Unsubsidized Loans or Grad PLUS loans through the federal government.
-Federal loans should be the first choice for most students because they provide access to valuable protections and programs like flexible repayment plans and loan forgiveness.
+Federal loans should be the first choice for most students because they provide access to valuable protections, flexible repayment plans and loan forgiveness programs.